Estimating Graphlet Statistics via Lifting: Abstract

 \section{Abstract}

-Exploratory analysis over network data is often limited by our ability to efficiently calculate graph statistics, which can provide a model-free understanding of macroscopic properties of a network.
-This work introduces a framework for estimating the graphlet count---the number of occurrences of a small subgraph motif (e.g. a wedge or a triangle) in the network.
-For massive graphs, where accessing the whole graph is not possible, the only viable algorithms are those which act locally by making a limited number of vertex neighborhood queries.
-We introduce a Monte Carlo sampling technique for graphlet counts, called {\em lifting}, which can simultaneously sample all graphlets of size up to $k$ vertices.
-We outline three variants of lifted graphlet counts: the ordered, unordered, and shotgun estimators.
-We prove that our graphlet count updates are unbiased for the true graphlet count, have low correlation between samples, and have a controlled variance.
+Exploratory analysis over network data is often limited by the ability to efficiently calculate graph statistics, which can provide a model-free understanding of the macroscopic properties of a network.
+We introduce a framework for estimating the graphlet count---the number of occurrences of a small subgraph motif (e.g. a wedge or a triangle) in the network.
+For massive graphs, where accessing the whole graph is not possible, the only viable algorithms are those that make a limited number of vertex neighborhood queries.
+We introduce a Monte Carlo sampling technique for graphlet counts, called {\em Lifting}, which can simultaneously sample all graphlets of size up to $k$ vertices for arbitrary $k$.
+This is the first graphlet sampling method that can provably sample every graphlet with positive probability and can sample graphlets of arbitrary size $k$.
+We outline variants of lifted graphlet counts, including the ordered, unordered, and shotgun estimators, random walk starts, and parallel vertex starts.
+We prove that our graphlet count updates are unbiased for the true graphlet count and have a controlled variance for all graphlets.
 We compare the experimental performance of lifted graphlet counts to the state-of-the art graphlet sampling procedures: Waddling and the pairwise subgraph random walk.